 Kidney Transplant Types

-Upstate offers all three types of Kidney Transplants.
+Upstate offers four types of Kidney Transplants.

 Patients who are fortunate to have a living donor from a family member, friend, coworker or acquaintance avoid years of waiting for a deceased donor transplant.
 Compared to deceased donor organs, living donor kidneys survive on average almost twice as long as deceased donor kidneys and with fewer complications.

 The half-life (50% functioning) of a deceased donor kidney is 8 to 10years, for a living donor kidney 18 to 20 years.
 Also, recipients of a living donor kidney may require fewer anti-rejection medications.
 Potential living kidney donors are screened for any medical illnesses that would impact on their own kidney health.
 Only the healthiest persons are eligible to donate: 30-50% of all donors are found to be unsuitable for donation.
 Our main goal is to cause no harm to the living donor and to prevent any deterioration of their kidney function.
 Different blood types (not “matching” are no longer a contraindication for donation.

 The National Kidney Registry (NKR) helps facilitate living donation by finding better matches and achieving better transplant outcomes, utilizing their large pool of living donors across the United States.
 The NKR includes over 90 transplant centers and has facilitated over 4,000 living donor transplants throughout its years of operation.